Loki season 1: Development

-After Waldron signed on to write the MCU film Doctor Strange in the Multiverse of Madness (2022) in February 2020, writer Eric Martin was promoted to handle the day-to-day needs of the series including being the lead writer on set, with Waldron and Martin later collaborating on any rewrites for the series.
+After Waldron signed on to write the MCU film Doctor Strange in the Multiverse of Madness (2022) in February 2020, writer Eric Martin was promoted to handle the day-to-day needs of the series, including being the lead writer on set, with Waldron and Martin later collaborating on any rewrites for the series.
 The first season consists of six 40- to 50-minute episodes, equaling 280 minutes total.
 In addition to Waldron and Herron, executive producers for the series include Feige, D'Esposito, Alonso, Broussard, and Hiddleston.
 The season sees an alternate version of Loki brought to the mysterious Time Variance Authority (TVA) to help fix the timeline and stop a greater threat, ending up trapped in a crime thriller of his own making, traveling through time and altering human history.

 Writing

 Elissa Karasik, Bisha K. Ali, Eric Martin, and Tom Kauffman served as writers for the season, with Jess Dweck also assisting, working for 20 weeks to create the season's scripts.
 Waldron found this period challenging because he also had to write the pilot episode, which is normally done in a separate development period before additional writers are hired, to establish the world of the series while conceiving story elements for the rest of the episodes.
 The basic structure of the season was determined in the first three weeks of work, knowing the first episode would see Loki interrogated, the second having "the police work" with Mobius M. Mobius, the third would see Loki and his female variant Sylvie on Lamentis, the fourth had "the conspiracy coming undone", the fifth would take place in the Void or "some form of it", and the final episode would be at the Citadel at the End of Time.

 The season takes place after Avengers: Endgame (2019), which saw Loki steal the Tesseract during the 2012 events of The Avengers (2012) and unwittingly create an alternate timeline from the main MCU films.
 In the season, this "time variant" of Loki travels through time and alters human history, with the season exploring the questions "Where did Loki go after he picked up the Tesseract?
 Could Loki ever make a friend?
 [W]ill the sun ever shine on him again?".
 Exploring alternate timelines and the multiverse allowed Loki to introduce versions of other MCU characters in addition to other versions of Loki.
-Waldron also hoped to explore more complex character questions such as what makes a person "truly good or truly bad", and what makes a hero, a hero, or a villain, a villain.
-He added that the season's setting in an alternate timeline meant it did not have to deal with the "immediate grief and aftermath" of Endgame and could instead "blaze a little bit of a new trail into a new corner of the MCU", which differentiates it from Marvel Studios' previous two Disney+ series WandaVision and The Falcon and the Winter Soldier that are set shortly after Endgame.
+Waldron also hoped to explore more complex character questions, such as what makes a person "truly good or truly bad", and what makes a hero, a hero, or a villain, a villain.
+He added that the season's setting in an alternate timeline meant it did not have to deal with the "immediate grief and aftermath" of Endgame and could instead "blaze a little bit of a new trail into a new corner of the MCU", which differentiates it from Marvel Studios' previous two Disney+ series WandaVision and The Falcon and the Winter Soldier (both 2021) that are set shortly after Endgame.